anbox-cloud/discourse-docs/ref/application-manifest.md

 <a name="resources"></a>
 ## Resources

-Anbox Cloud provides a set of [instance types](#instance-type) that define the resources available to a container.
-For example, if you start a container for an application that uses the instance type `a4.3`, the container is assigned 4 vCPU cores, 3 GB of RAM and 3 GB of disk space.
+Anbox Cloud provides a set of [instance types](#instance-type) that define the resources available to an instance.
+For example, if you start an instance for an application that uses the instance type `a4.3`, the instance is assigned 4 vCPU cores, 3 GB of RAM and 3 GB of disk space.

 If your application requires resources that do not correspond to any of the provided instance types, you can use the `resources` directive to override some or all of the predefined resources.